Frequently Asked Questions about Practicum

-A site supervisor should contact the Department of Public Health at email@example.com to show interest in hosting a GVSU MPH student for practicum and to begin the process of completing an Affiliation Agreement prior to the initiation of a student’s practicum experience (if necessary).
+A site supervisor should contact the Master of Public Health Practicum Coordinator, Dr. Karen Niemchick, at [email protected] to express interest in hosting a GVSU MPH student for practicum and to begin the process of completing an Affiliation Agreement prior to the initiation of a student’s practicum experience (if necessary).

 A site supervisor should identify a project for students to complete with several objectives to be completed for consideration.
 This can be done along with a student in mind, or in request of a student to fill a specific need for the organization.